Weathered diamond-pattern window grille with peeling paint

 Historic condition assessments & National Register applications.

-Research-grade documentation prepared by a trained Architectural Historian — for owners, architects, and stewards making decisions about buildings that have already outlived several of us.
+Research-grade documentation prepared by a trained Architectural Historian — for state agencies, non-profit stewards, owners, and architects making decisions about buildings that have already outlived several of us.

 The Work